 The best thing about these pancakes is that they are so versatile.
 You can add virtually any fruit or flavoring into the simple batter and you will have a totally new breakfast!
 I love making cinnamon apple ones by adding a teaspoon of cinnamon and chopped apples.
 Blueberry is also delicious too!
 They can also be made more savory.
 You can omit the sugar and add items like ham, bacon, and cheese!
 Make a fancy one with Gruyere and chives.
 OOOOO!
 The possibilities are endless!

 - 1 teaspoon vanilla

 - 2 Tablespoons butter

-- Place 2 Tablespoons of butter in a cast-iron skillet.
+Place 2 tablespoons of butter in an 8-inch cast-iron skillet.
 Place the skillet in the oven to melt the butter.

 When butter is melted, swirl it in the pan to evenly coat the surface.
 Make sure to use a pot holder!!
 Then pour the batter into the skillet.
 Bake on the middle rack for about 15 minutes until fluffy and not jiggly.
 Make sure to move the other oven racks out of the way of the pan.
 This pancake gets very puffy!